This guidance is to assist with understanding different types of research that require different levels of review.

 - Any incomplete disclosures or deception being utilized

 - Any plans for screening or “attention checks” that may cause a worker to be rejected.
 Potential financial Risks to the participant due to rejection should be considered when applicable, including any plans to minimize this.

 Confidentiality: If there is any need to collect MTurk worker IDs:

 - Ensure that HSERA describes the collection MTurk worker IDs, the reason for their collection (e.g., debriefing), and confidentiality measures in place

 - It is recommended that worker IDs be deleted after being used and not be linked to survey data, especially if the data collected is sensitive in any way.

 HIT Description Guidance

-- The researchers name and Penn affiliation should be listed in the Requester information or in the description of the HIT.
+- The Penn Principal Investigator's name, study title, and Penn affiliation should be listed in the Requester information or in the description of the HIT.

 - Please ensure that the first page of an online survey includes the consent language.